The Smith Center for the Performing Arts

 Fremont Street Experience

 A five-block entertainment district in historic downtown Las Vegas, Nevada.
 The centerpiece of Fremont Street Experience is Viva Vision, the world’s largest video screen.
 The Viva Vision screen is 1,500 feet long, 90 feet wide and is suspended 90 feet above the pedestrian mall below.
 The screen has 12.5 million LED lights and a 550,000-watt sound system.

 Viva Vision features free light shows, free, every night of the week.
 Fremont Street Experience also has an extensive schedule of live concerts and entertainment on three stages.

 Fremont Street East

 The city of Las Vegas created an entertainment district in the heart of downtown Las Vegas: Fremont East.
 The Fremont East Entertainment District (FEED) sits adjacent to the popular tourist attraction, the Fremont Street Experience.

 Fremont East is a pedestrian friendly community that combines diverse street-life, local businesses, eateries, side-walk cafes, bars and cocktail lounges, lively entertainment, retail, and residential living while preserving a historic gambling house.
-For more information visit http://www.fremonteast.com/.
+Click here for more information.

 Downtown Container Park